India navy set to open third base in strategic islands to counter China

 Both India and China have been locked in a contest for influence, with New Delhi trying to push back against Beijing’s expansive diplomacy in the region.

-This week, Indian defence officials are due to hold talks with the defence minister of the Maldives, Mariya Ahmed Didi, where New Delhi is seeking to repair ties after the ouster of its pro-China leader in a presidential election last year.
-(Additional reporting by Sanjib Kumar Roy in PORT BLAIR; Editing by Nick Macfie)
+This week, Indian defense officials are due to hold talks with the defense minister of the Maldives, Mariya Ahmed Didi, where New Delhi is seeking to repair ties after the ouster of its pro-China leader in a presidential election last year.

+Additional reporting by Sanjib Kumar Roy in PORT BLAIR; Editing by Nick Macfie